killer4639/verisimilitudo-codecamp/README.md

 [![Verisimilitudo Screenshot][product-screenshot]](https://verisimilitudo.herokuapp.com/)

+Editing a real-world photo through computer software or mobile applications is one of the easiest things one can do today before sharing the doctored image on one’s social networking sites.
+Although most people do it for fun, it is suspectable if one concealed an object or changed someone’s face within the image.
+Before questioning the intention behind the editing operations, we need to first identify how and which part of the image has been manipulated.
+It therefore demands automatic tools for identifying the intrinsic difference between authentic images and tampered images.
+[A great survey on this topic](https://www.sciencedirect.com/science/article/abs/pii/S104732031830350X)

-Due to advancements in field of Image processing, identity theft and evidence/image tampering has become one of the greatest problems.
-To prevent that, we will try to solve the problem in 2 phases :
+To address the issue we try to solve the problem in 2 phases :
 1. Detecting whether image has been tampered with or not.
 2. Finding the exact tampered region of an image through various deep learning techniques.
+3. Making a real-world usable product out of the model we generated that can be used by anyone.
+4. This product has scope of being extended to a fully functional product which can be used by security agencies.

 A list of commonly used resources that I find helpful are listed in the acknowledgements.